ScottON/ScottON/_pages/privacy.md

 ---
 # Privacy Policy

-## Human Friendly Version
+## Human friendly version
 This site uses Cookies and Google Analytics.
-This lets me optimise the site.
+They let me optimise the site.
 You may receive targeted ads.
 Pretty much bog-standard stuff.
 The technical version can be found below.

-## Privacy Policy
+## Privacy policy

 Last updated: (12/05/21)